pyx-industries/pyx-identity-resolver/documentation/docs/introduction/personas.md

 ## Authorised user

-An authoprised user is anyone who has found or been given a registry identifier, but also has some kind of authorisation to access further data about the identified item or entity.
+An authorised user is anyone who has found or been given a registry identifier, but also has some kind of authorisation to access further data about the identified item or entity.
 This user is distinct from the registered member